The Long Term Kid's Piano Strategy

 That's a short term recipe for disaster.
 Better to get the right teacher and think of the long term.
 Forcing kids to read music at a level above their skills and brain development is short term thinking.
 Imagining the same child ten years from now still interested in and tinkering with the piano is long term thinking.

-How much piano learning can the patient stand, Doctor?
+How much piano learning can the patient stand today, Doctor?

 Does The Child Enjoy Being At The Piano?